Pithikos/rest-datasource/README.md

 ## Visualizing the data

+When creating graphs you have two parameters;

+  - `Resource Path`: Path to fetch the JSON from.
+E.g. `users/?active=true`
+  - `Payload Key`:  Specify the key to access the payload.
+This is evaluated to javascript so you can use common javascript.
+E.g. `userActivity.active[0]`

-With time series, the behaviour is as usual.
+With time series, graphs are crated as usual.

-For single fields, you need to choose `Panel > Fields` and choose either **All Fields** or the specific field.
+For single values, you need to choose `Panel > Fields` and choose either **All Fields** or a specific field.

 ## Development

 Ensure you have downloaded the Grafana gzip.
+Ensure this project lives under `data/plugins` from the unzipped tarball.

 Run server

-    export GRAFANA_HOME="../../../"
+    export GRAFANA_HOME=<path to unzipped Grafana>
     yarn devserver

 This will ensure that rebuilding of assets occur on file changes and restart the server.

+> If you need to reset the database, simply remove the *grafana.db* file.

 Run tests